Aplkalex/Queuesis/README.md

 ## 🎯 Overview

 Queuesis is a CUHK-focused timetable planner that combines intuitive drag-and-drop editing with a powerful deterministic schedule generator.
-Course data is sourced from official CUSIS Excel exports and can optionally be synced to MongoDB Atlas via Prisma for enhanced performance.
+Course data is sourced from CUSIS and can optionally be synced to MongoDB Atlas via Prisma for enhanced performance.

 > 📅 Current Term Support: This version currently supports 2025-2026 Term 2 course data.
 Support for additional terms will be added in future updates.